razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 3. **Easing**: How should an object accelerate/decelerate while transitioning from one state to another?

 ### Delay
 You can *start* or *stop* your motion with some delay.
-For example, in the image below, it becomes difficult to reach the sub-menu in the drop down since the exit animation for the sub-menu starts instantly after the mouse is out of the hover range.
+For example, in the image below, it becomes difficult to reach a sub-menu in the drop down since the exit animation for the sub-menu starts instantly after the mouse is out of hover range.
 This can be fixed by adding a delay to the exit animation.
 > You can use `transition-delay` CSS property in the exit animation of the sub-menu to achieve this.

 <img alt="rotate" src="./images/motion/dropdown.gif" width="300px">

 #### Tokens - Delay
-We will be storing these tokens in `blade/src/tokens/global/motion.ts`
+We will be storing these tokens in `blade/src/tokens/global/motion.ts` as a `string` of milliseconds.

 > *Note: The naming for these tokens is not finalized yet.
 We will be updating this in the future.*